Consolidated Edison Building: Warren and Wetmore structure

 The design of the 26-story tower at Irving Place and 14th Street was similar to the Metropolitan Life Insurance Company Tower at Madison Avenue and 23rd Street.
 Two 18-story wings wrapping the tower were designed in a similar manner to Hardenbergh's structure.
 The decoration was similar to that of Hardenbergh's design, but with less detail.
-The base contained a three-story colonnade in the Doric style.
+The base contained a three-story colonnade with Doric columns.
 Throughout the Warren and Wetmore section of the building, there is light-inspired ornamentation including depictions of urns, torches, lamps, thunderbolts, and suns.
 These decorations symbolize Con Ed's function as a power company, and by extension, a provider of light.